We’ve compiled a list of the questions we’re most frequently asked here, along with their answers.

 What sort of involvement is expected from parents?

 Our kindergarten is governed by a committee that is made up of volunteer parents, the kindergarten teachers and St Dunstan’s Anglican Church representatives.
 Parents who volunteer on the committee fill roles that are critical to the every day operation of the kindergarten including financial management, enrolment, payroll, fundraising and publicity.
 Parents are also welcome to volunteer to assist with their child’s kindergarten group for a few hours per term, and we expect kindergarten families to be represented at two Saturday working bees annually.
-There are also many other opportunities for families to be a part of their child’s journey through kindergarten including Mother’s Day and Father’s Day events, Grandparents Day, the art show (held every two years) and Christmas concerts.
+There are also many other opportunities for families to be a part of their child’s journey through kindergarten including Mother’s Day and Father’s Day events, Grandparents/Special Friends Day, fundraising and social events, and Christmas concerts.

 What role does the Anglican Church play in the kindergarten?

-Our kindergarten gets its name from a long standing association with the St Dunstans Anglican Church, and we lease our premises from the church.
+We are a non-denominational kindergarten and welcome families from all cultures and religions.
+Our kindergarten gets its name from a long standing association with the St Dunstan’s Anglican Church and we lease our premises from the church.
 The children at our kindergarten benefit from the support of the church community, and are welcome, but not obliged, to engage in music and storytelling activities at the church at both Easter and Christmas each year.
-We are however, a non-denominational kindergarten and we welcome families from all cultures and religions.

 Which primary schools do the kindergarten children go on to attend?

-There are many primary schools in close proximity to our kindergarten, and the children go on to attend a range of schools including Hartwell Primary School, St Dominic’s Primary School, St Cecila’s Primary School, Camberwell South Primary School and Camberwell Primary School.
+There are many primary schools in close proximity to our kindergarten, and the children go on to attend a range of schools including Hartwell Primary School, St Dominic’s Primary School, Wattle Park Primary School, St Cecilia’s Primary School, Camberwell South Primary School and Camberwell Primary School.